Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely transcriptions to Kanji, for up to 100 Japanese romanized first and last names, according to a known gender.*
+*Find the likely transcriptions to Kanji, for up to 100 Japanese romanized first and last names, according to a known gender*

 > Body parameter